CommunityToolkit/MVVM-Samples/README.md

 ## Background
 This library was inspired by [MVVMLight](https://www.mvvmlight.net/) by Laurent Bugnion.
 Development was started in April 2020 as a path forward for developers using MVVMLight.
 We've worked with Laurent, the community, and [Windows Template Studio](https://aka.ms/wts) to ensure successful migration paths for projects using MVVMLight today.

-We decided to start from the ground-up as a new project in order to architect a modern .NET Standard starting point as well as targeting a high-performance implementation which reduces overhead for memory and CPU cycles.
+We decided to start from the ground-up as a new project to architect a modern .NET Standard starting point as well as targeting a high-performance implementation which reduces overhead for memory and CPU cycles.
 Many things in the .NET ecosystem have evolved and changed since the time MVVMLight had begun.

 The Windows Community Toolkit seemed like a good home for this new library.
 This enables it to have broad support from the community, backing from the .NET Foundation, and longevity for the future.